 Get out of there

-- You’ll be taken to a final confirmation page.
+- You’ll be taken to a confirmation page.
+Keep an eye out for another email message confirming your deletion.